Skip to main content

 3. Move any custom configuration into aibox.toml:

-• Environment variables go in container.environment
+• Environment variables go in [container.environment]

 Option B: Keep hand-written files

 If your devcontainer setup is heavily customized, you can still use aibox for context management and skip the container lifecycle commands.
-Just use aibox.toml for the [aibox] and [context] sections, and manage .devcontainer/ yourself.
+Just use aibox.toml for the [aibox] and [processkit] sections, and manage .devcontainer/ yourself.

 Running Diagnostics